xmrio/goproxy-1/docs/manual/manual.md

 #### Tips
 1. By default, `--auth-url` is required to provide the user name and password.
 If you do not need the client to provide the username and password, and authenticate, you can add `--auth-nouser`.
 The visit will still access the authentication address `--auth-url` for authentication.
 Only the $user authentication username and the $pass authentication password received in the php interface are empty when client didn't send username and password.
-2. Connection limit priority: User authentication file rate limit - "File ip.limit rate limit -" API user rate limit - "API IP rate limit -" command line global connection limit.
+2. Connection limit priority: User authentication file limit - "File ip.limit limit -" API user limit - "API IP limit -" command line global connection limit.
 3. Rate Limit Priority: User Authentication File Rate Limit - "File ip.limit Rate Limit -" API User Rate Limit - "API IP Rate Limit - "Command Line Global Rate Limit.
 3. The upstream obtains the priority: the upstream of the user authentication file - the file ip.limit upstream-"API upstream-" command line specifies the upstream.
 4.`--auth-cache` authentication cache, cache the authentication result for a certain period of time, improve performance, reduce the pressure on the authentication interface, --auth-cache unit seconds, default 0, set 0 to close the cache.